 - The dictionary defines a portfolio as a set of works [drawings or photographs] either bound in a book form or loose in a folder.
-In this course we will define a portfolio as a collection of reflection essays completed during the term, and which requires you to apply concepts learned in this course. - Because we have defined the portfolio as a collection of reflection essays, this [portfolio] must first introduce the topics covered in each essay and their scope in an Introduction. - After the topic is introduced, the next step is to include your six reflection essays.
-These must be updated with the corrections made by your professor during the term. - After the reflection essays, we must include a Conclusion section where you will summarize the most important findings highlighted in your essays. - To complete your portfolio, this must include a bibliography page with all the references you have used in all reflection essays, including our course' textbook. - Structure of the Portfolio (minimum 600 words): Introduction (~250-300 words), Conclusions (~300-350 words) and Bibliography page.
-You must separate each section clearly using titles: Introduction, Conclusions, Bibliography.

-- Include a title in your first page that reflects the nature of this assignment.
-The title "Reflection Essay Portfolio" is accurate, but... boring! - You must also include a picture in your cover page.
-This must include a title and a reference in the bottom of the picture with the information where we can find this source.
-You must also include this reference in your bibliography page. - The portfolio is worth 20% of the final grade in our course. - Your work must be uploaded to the plagiarism detection website Turnitin.com by the due date (see Important Dates and Course Schedule for specific due dates). - No late works will be accepted after Friday, June 16; this is the last day of the Summer A 2023 term. - Any works that has been plagiarized will result in a failing grade in the class.
+In this course we will define a portfolio as a collection of reflection essays completed during the term, and which requires you to apply concepts learned in this course. - Since we have defined the portfolio as a collection of reflection essays, this [portfolio] must first introduce the topics covered in each essay and their scope in a Introduction. - After the topic is introduced, the next step would be to include your six reflection essays.
+Note that your portfolio does not need to include the reflection essays.
+You are only required to submit the first (Introduction) and last portion (Conclusions) of the portfolio. - After the reflection essays, we must include a Conclusion section where you will summarize the most important findings highlighted in your essays. - To complete your portfolio, this must include a bibliography page with all the references you have used in all reflection essays, including our course' textbook. - Structure of the Portfolio (minimum 500 words): Introduction (~200-250 words), Conclusions (~250-300 words) and Bibliography page.
+You must separate each section clearly using titles: Introduction, Conclusions, Bibliography. - Include a title in your first page that reflects the nature of this assignment.
+The title "Reflection Essay Portfolio" is accurate, but... boring! - The portfolio is worth 20% of the final grade in our course. - Your work must be uploaded to the plagiarism detection website Turnitin.com by the due date (see Important Dates and Course Schedule for specific due dates).
+Works that are submitted late will be accepted but will receive a 10-point discount for each week they are late.
+No late work will be accepted after Saturday, December 3. - Any works that has been plagiarized will result in a failing grade in the class.